 For easier detection of the supernumerary nipple, a wet gauze pad is passed along the mammary line (milk line) from the axillary region to the upper part of the thigh on each side.
 This technique is particularly helpful in the dry and desquamating skin of full-term and postterm infants.
 When the suggested lesion is concave, folding it between fingers shows a typical wrinkling.

-A dermoscopic examination of supernumerary nipple shows a pattern similar to dermatofibroma, with both showing central, white, scarlike areas and a peripheral fine-pigment network.
-Supernumerary nipple also has a cleftlike appearance in the central area, thus allowing differentiation from dermatofibroma.
+A dermoscopic examination of supernumerary nipple shows a pattern similar to the dermatofibroma with a central, white, scarlike area and a peripheral fine-pigment network.
+The supernumerary nipple may also present with a cleftlike appearance centrally in the absence of lateral pressure, thus allowing differentiation from dermatofibroma.
 For a more precise examination one can resort to a reflectance confocal microscopy.

-Approximately 5% of supernumerary nipples are ectopic, located outside of the milk line, such as on the back, the shoulder (note the image below), the limbs, the neck, the face, and the vulva and perineum.
+Approximately 5% of supernumerary nipples are identified in ectopic locations outside of the milk line, such as on the back, shoulder (note the image below), extremities, neck, face, genitalia, and perineum.

 Ectopic supernumerary nipple on the shoulder.
 Courtesy of Dr B. Fisher.

 The histologic features of a supernumerary nipple are identical to that of the regular nipple, including hyperpigmentation, slight hyperkeratosis with epidermal thickening, pilosebaceous structure of Montgomery areolar tubercles, smooth muscle bundles typical of the areola, and possible mammary glands and intradermal straight ducts.
-A significant increase in the number of clear cells of Toker has been found in supernumerary nipple tissue, indicating supernumerary nipple may be a precursor of extramammary Paget disease.
+A significant increase in the number of clear cells of Toker has been found in supernumerary nipple tissue, and some authors have proposed that the supernumerary nipple may be a precursor of extramammary Paget disease.

 The Medscape Dermatologic Surgery Resource Center may be of interest.

-A sporadic supernumerary nipple typically does not present an indication for a thorough workup for other malformations.
+The presence of a sporadic supernumerary nipple in an otherwise healthy individual is typically not an indication for a thorough workup for other malformations.
 Exceptions are a supernumerary nipple accompanied by additional minor malformations, a prominent ectopic supernumerary nipple, or an established familial supernumerary nipple.
-In these instances, consultations for ultrasonography and nephrography investigation are indicated, bearing in mind that kidney and urinary tract pathologic findings can be present but silent.
+Physical examination and mammography of ectopic breast tissue should occur at the frequency recommended for normal breast tissue in a particular patient.